svanderburg/node2nix/README.md

 $ node2nix -i node-packages.json
 ```

-And by using the generated Nix expressions, we can install `async` through Nix as
+And by using the generated Nix expressions, we can install `async` with Nix as
 follows:

 ```bash